drodriguezol/foundations-of-data-science-activities/README.md

 3. **Probability Calculations**: In a normal distribution, z-scores can be used to determine probabilities and percentiles.
 For instance, you can use z-scores to find the likelihood that a given value falls below or above a specific threshold in a normally distributed dataset.

 4. **Data Interpretation**: Z-scores provide a way to interpret how far away a data point is from the mean.
 A positive z-score indicates the value is above the mean, while a negative z-score indicates it is below the mean.

+# Understanding Population and Sample

+A **population** in statistics refers to the entire group you want to study, while a **sample** is a smaller, representative subset of that population.

+Data professionals often work with samples because collecting data from an entire population can be impractical, time-consuming, and expensive.

+## Representative Samples for Accurate Insights

+A representative sample accurately reflects the characteristics of the population, ensuring that conclusions drawn from the sample are applicable to the entire population.

+Non-representative samples can lead to inaccurate conclusions and predictions, highlighting the importance of using appropriate sampling methods to minimize bias.